Nicolas1325/MPC-based-Energy-Management-System/README.md

 allows to optimize the human comfort and health in the building while using the grid efficiently and inexpensively.

-Demand Response is the strategy of interest for this project.
+Demand Response(DR) is the strategy of interest for this project.
 This involves the installation of a more enhance equipment such as smart meters.
 These devices allow a two-ways/realtime communication between the grid and the households to transmit the requests, household consumption or electricity tariffs.
 Many DR program are ongoing on the